Linyxus/cdot-calculus/step-by-step.md

 # Step By Step Instructions

-This is a step-by-step guide for compiling and evaluating the proof artifacts of our paper *A case for DOT: Theoretical Foundations for Objects With Pattern Matching and GADT-style Reasoning*.
+This guide explains step-by-step how to compile and evaluate our mechanised proof.

 Our proof artifacts consist of the following parts: